 Extensive route notes and a variety of files will be distributed to entrants via email a week or two before the event.
 In the mean time use the interactive map for an overview of what lies ahead (subject to change); toggle the elevation & grade on/off by clicking the key. *Please note plugin's 'grade' is experimental so take it with a pinch of salt, especially where rocky outcrops may be present.

 Heading out past Chew Valley Lake and over The Mendips to the cathedral city of Wells you can grab a quick coffee or more from the market.
-Continuing on round the Bishop’s Palace you make your way through Bruton to tackle the climb upto Alfred’s Tower before the chance for some pub grub.
-The return leg includes a castle, Mells then the Colliers Way railway path into the old mining town of Radstock all with a few more #wills_hills before arriving back at Whitehall Garden Centre.
+Continuing on round the Bishop’s Palace you make your way through Bruton to tackle the climb upto King Alfred’s Tower before the chance for some pub grub.
+The return leg includes a castle, Mells then the Colliers Way, the old rail trail, into the old mining town of Radstock all with a few more #wills_hills before arriving back at Whitehall Garden Centre.

 Parking at Whitehall Garden Centre.
 Toilets & cafe available in the morning, cafe all afternoon with sandwiches (maybe more) and drinks from 17:00.
 Easily located by car from A37 or bike from Bristol Centre via the Whitchurch Way.